ZeTioZ/CyberAIBenchmark/README.md

 # CyberAIBenchmark

 ## Description
-CyberAIBenchmark is a Python-based benchmarking tool designed to evaluate AI models by scraping content from specified web pages and sending it to language models for processing.
+CyberAIBenchmark is a Python-based cybersecurity benchmarking tool designed to evaluate AI models by scraping content from specified web pages and sending it to language models for processing.
 The results are then saved in an Excel file for analysis.
 This tool helps compare the performance of different AI models on structured web-based data.

 ## Features
 - Scrapes structured content from specified URLs.